MujtabaAli2/MujtabaAli2/README.md

 - 👋 Hi, I’m @MujtabaAli2
 - 👀 I’m interested in hiring top talent
-- 🌱 I’m hiring for COBOL Developer
+- 🌱 I’m hiring for Delphi Developer
-- 📫 You can reach me at mujtabakazmi669@gmail.com
+- 📫 You can reach me at mujtaba.ali@intagleo.com

 <!---
 MujtabaAli2/MujtabaAli2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.